Flow based approach for Dynamic Temporal Causal models with non-Gaussian or Heteroscedastic Noises: Experiments

 \subsection{Synthetic data}

 \textbf{Data generation. }We conduct extensive experiments to evaluate FANTOM's performance on synthetic datasets.
 For ground truth graph generation, we use the Barabási-Albert model (degree 4) for instantaneous links and the Erdos–Rényi model (degree 1–2) for time-lagged relationships.
 For data generation process, $f^r_i, g^r_i$ are chosen to be randomly initialized MLPs with one hidden layer and activation functions randomly chosen from $\{\texttt{Tanh, Exp}\}$.
-We evaluate the different models on multiple complex noise distributions; non stationary MTS with either (1) heteroscedastic noise or (2) non Gaussian homoscedastic noise, details in Appendix \ref{synthetic_data_gen}.
+We evaluate the different models on multiple complex noise distributions; non-stationary MTS with either (1) heteroscedastic noise or (2) non-Gaussian homoscedastic noise, details in Appendix \ref{synthetic_data_gen}.
 We consider $L = 1$, while additional experiments with multiple lags are provided in the Appendix \ref{ablation}.
 Regime durations are randomly selected from $\{1000, 1500, 2000, 2500\}$.
 We test different numbers of nodes $\{5, 10, 20, 40\}$ and varying regime counts ($K \in \{2, 3\}$).
-Each combination of $K$ and $d$ nodes is repeated three times, resulting in over 24 distinct datasets.
+Each combination of $K$ and $d$ nodes is repeated three times, resulting in over 24 distinct datasets \footnote{https://github.com/arahmani1/fantom.git}.

 \textbf{Benchmarks. }We benchmark our model against several baselines, including causal discovery methods for MTS with multiple regimes, such as CASTOR \citep{rahmanicausal}, CD-NOD \citep{huang2020causal} and RPCMCI \citep{saggioro2020reconstructing}.
 Since CD-NOD returns a summary graph (see Appendix \ref{ablation}), we compute a comparable summary graph from FANTOM's output for fair evaluation.
 FANTOM is also compared with models for single-regime MTS, including Rhino \citep{gong2022rhino}, PCMCI+ \citep{runge2020discovering}, DYNOTEARS \citep{pamfil2020dynotears}. \textit{Given that these models cannot deal with multiple regimes, we put them in a more favorable position than ours and provide these models with the true regime partition information.
 This is done by training the aforementioned models on each pure regime separately (regime governed by the same causal model)}.